structurizr/dsl/docs/language-reference.md

 - Dynamic view: (not applicable)
 - Deployment view: Include all deployment nodes, infrastructure nodes, and container instances defined within the deployment environment and (optional) software system in scope.

-Property expressions are currently only supported on system landscape, system context, container, and component views.
+Element expressions are currently only supported on system landscape, system context, container, and component views.
 They provide a way to include elements based upon some basic conditional logic, as follows:

 - `element.tag==<tag>,[tag]`: include elements that have all of the specified tags